SciML/Catalyst.jl/docs/src/model_creation/programmatic_CRN_construction.md

 ## [Additional options for programmatic model creation](@id programmatic_CRN_construction_additional_options)

-!!! note
-       While `Reaction`s are not explicitly created when models are created via the DSL, these structures are still declared and stored internally.
-When calling the

 While the DSL provides a simple interface for creating `ReactionSystem`s, it can often be convenient to build or augment a [`ReactionSystem`](@ref)